-Medicare private plans must work to continue access to health care services and prescription drugs during emergencies for people with Medicare living in affected areas.
-Private plans must follow the following requirements following a federal declaration of a Disaster or Public Health Emergency.
+Medicare Advantage Plans must work to maintain access to health care services and prescription drugs during emergencies for plan members living in affected areas.
+Plans must meet certain requirements following the declaration of a disaster, emergency, or public health emergency.

-- Remove rules making you to tell plans before you get certain kinds of care or prescription drugs if failing to contact the plan ahead of time could raise your costs or limit your access to care
+- Suspend rules requiring you tell plans before you get certain kinds of care or prescription drugs, if failing to contact the plan ahead of time could raise your costs or limit your access to care

 - Cover formulary Part D drugs filled at out-of network pharmacies